sumchattering/iOS-Trie-Example/README.md

 >>>> When tapped, navigate the map to the coordinates of the city.

+This is done using a split view controller and a simple map view with one annotation.

 >>>> Contain a button that, when tapped, opens an information screen about the selected city.
 The code of this screen is available

+I have added the code from the screen in AboutViewController

 >>>> Create a dynamic UI that follows the [wireframe](wireframes).
 Hence, when in [portrait](wireframes/portrait.png) different screens should be used for the list and map but when in [landscape](wireframes/landscape.png), a single screen should be used.

+I have tested on the iPhoneXR simulator and the split view controller does indeed have that behaviour as in the wireframes.
+(This might not be true for all screen sizes)

 >>>> Provide unit tests showing that your search algorithm is displaying the correct results giving different inputs, including invalid inputs.

+These tests can be found in CityRepositoryTests, CityTests and CityTrieTests.

 >>>> Provide UI/unit tests for the information screen code we provided you.
 You are allowed to refactor if needed.

 ## Additional requirements/restrictions: